 Registration deadline: April 4

-This program offers strategies to consider when creating suicide-loss survivor support groups.
-Ideas for communities to assess existing suicide-loss survivor support groups; serve as a basis for strengthening existing groups; and provide guidance to individuals wanting to start a group.
+This program offers strategies to consider when creating suicide-loss survivor support group, provides ideas for communities to assess existing suicide-loss survivor support groups, serves as a basis for strengthening existing groups, and provides guidance to individuals wanting to start a group.

 At the end of this presentation, participants will be able to:

 - Examine common beliefs about purpose of suicide-loss survivor groups